PWALLE/cherry-port-fried-folio/trinkets-from-trinkon/README.md

 <p>I forced some code wrapping for readability.
 RoR tends to dislike code wrapping,
 so when I was working on this application I used an IDE and dealt with the horizontal scroll irritably.
-I'm saying this to ward off a warranted (but mistaken) conclusion that I don't know a fig about Ruby.</p>
+I'm saying this to ward off a warranted (but mistaken) conclusion that I don't know a fig about Ruby. ~PWALLE</p>

 <p>Also, a note regarding the proprietary nature of this code: </p>